In Which Gerard Is a Quirky College Professor and Frank Is the Best TA Ever, 1/2-or-3Fandom:

 "His place on the first date, huh?
 Go, Frankie!"

-Frank does not yelp.
-Okay, maybe he yelps a little.
+.
 He hadn't even realized Bob was in the living room.
 "Dude, what are you, a fucking ninja?"

 "Maybe," Bob says placidly, lacing up his sneakers.
 "But if eavesdropping while you're on the phone with your boyfriend isn't cool, just, y'know, say the word."